H2SO4T/ARES/Readme.md

 Connection errors usually depend on the emulator, using a real devices can reduce these errors
 * At first try to delete and recreate the emulator
 * If it does not work, try to reinstall the packages `selenium` and `Appium-Python-Client`

+# How To Contribute

+If you are interested in the project, please feel free to suggest new features!